jpgmahedero/High-School-DAM_M04-Express-tuto/docs/extras/javascript_basics.md

 ```

-All routes begginng with /api will be handled into user.js file.
+All routes beginning with /api will be handled into user.js file.

 Since user.js is used with /api route /api/users and /api/users/:id routes becomes the final route for handling GET requests for users